Chris35Wills/Help/LINUX_notes.md

 find -name "query"			Find files in your current directroy of "name" - case sensitive find -iname "query"			Find files in your current directroy of "name" - not case sensitive

+For a picture:

+	tree -P "*foo"

+Or, pipe to grep:

+	find . -print | grep -i "some string*"

 Search for file (containing string):

 grep -rnw 'directory' -e "pattern"